by Brian and Marianita Shilhavy

 One day reading a newsletter, I ran across an article mentioning that Coconut Oil was used to regulate blood sugar levels.
 So on November 7, 2003, I ordered 2 quarts of the Virgin Coconut Oil.
 I began taking one tablespoon a day at dinner.
 My yearly blood test was done on January 2, 2004.
 When I saw my MD on January 13, 2004, he was pleased to see that my blood sugar levels were now in the normal range, and told me that they’d been that way for a few months.
 I was ecstatic!
 I’ve been using Tropical Traditions Coconut oil since, and my blood sugars have stayed in the normal range ever since.
 Thank you so much for making such a wonderful, healthy food source available to us!
 Beth Coconut Diet Forums

-Restricting refined sugar, refined carbohydrates, and alcohol from one’s diet, while increasing healthy saturated fats and protein, can reverse type 2 diabetes.
+Restricting refined sugar, refined carbohydrates, and alcohol from one’s diet, while increasing healthy saturated fats, can reverse type 2 diabetes.
 Even the mainstream media is starting to report that type 2 diabetes is reversible through diet.2

 Replacing longer chain polyunsaturated fats, such as corn and soybean oil, with the saturated fat of coconut oil, can reduce cravings for refined carbohydrates that contribute to insulin resistance.
 Consider Dr. Mark’s testimony: